jch00oo/CAA-Data-Analysis-Project/README.md

 ![4](https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/4.png)

-This plot indicates an even higher correlation(=30.8) between the average amount of gift and the number of clicks of repeat clickers than that of all clickers.
+This plot indicates an even higher correlation between the average amount of gift and the number of clicks of repeat clickers than that of all clickers.

 ---
 ## Opens-to-clicks Conversion Rate